SimonZhang1999/ego_swarm_vvcm/README.md

 - Trajectory constraints in the 2D plane; robots cannot bypass obstacles through the z direction.
 - Sheet-size constraints, topological directed-distance constraints, inter-robot collision avoidance, obstacle avoidance, and velocity/acceleration constraints.
 - VVCM-based object position estimation for a 4-robot rectangular mesh, with rods, mesh, connection lines, and the object sphere visualized in RViz.
-- For 3/5 robots, a geometric sagging model is used to estimate the height of the object in the mesh, so the object height in RViz changes with formation stretching.
 - Object obstacle-clearance iteration: if the object inside the mesh does not have enough height clearance when crossing obstacles, the corresponding lower bounds of edge distances are automatically increased and the optimizer is re-run.
 - A reserved ZMQ/protobuf communication bridge for future integration with the localization/point-cloud host and the real robot velocity-control chain.